 Beginning in 1911, Washington National Insurance Company has been diligent in protecting families from the financial burden that often accompanies accidents, critical illnesses, and death.
 Their supplemental health and life insurance plans are available to provide you and your family with peace of mind.

-Washington National requires that their employees embrace the company’s key values – excellence, customer focus, integrity, and teamwork.
+Washington National requires that its employees embrace the company’s key values – excellence, customer focus, integrity, and teamwork.
 Starting in Illinois, the insurance carrier began as a teachers-only financial product.
-Since their start, they grew quickly and presently belong to the CNO Financial Group.
+Since their start, they have grown quickly and belong to the CNO Financial Group.

-Currently, the insurance provider claims one of the biggest customer-bases in the insurance industry with an estimated one million policyholders, as well as approximately $4.6 billion in managed assets.
-Throughout Washington National’s history, they have paid out nearly $5 billion in life and health insurance policies to their policyholders.
+Currently, the insurance provider claims one of the biggest customer bases in the insurance industry, with an estimated one million policyholders and approximately $4.6 billion in managed assets.
+Throughout Washington National’s history, they have paid their policyholders nearly $5 billion in life and health insurance policies.
 So you can rest assured that the money will be there when your family needs it.

 Washington National Ratings

 Financial rating service agencies, such as A.M.
 Best, rank insurance providers based on their financial stability and strength.
 A.M.
-Best was started back in 1899, so it has become known as one of the most dependable and reliable rating agencies in the industry.
+Best was started in 1899, so it has become known as one of the industry’s most dependable and reliable rating agencies.

 Washington National received an “A-” (excellent) rating from A.M.
-Best both as a standalone company and as part of the CNO Financial Group.
-This high rating indicates that the company is financially secure, and has enough resources to pay their policyholder’s claims well into the future.
+Best as a standalone company and as part of the CNO Financial Group.
+This high rating indicates that the company is financially secure and has enough resources to pay its policyholder’s claims well into the future.

 The Better Business Bureau (BBB) is an organization that reports a company’s complaints, false advertising, poor practices, and/or the misuse of a company name or logo.
-The rating assigned by the BBB forecasts an insurance company’s trustworthiness, as well as their customer service.
+The rating assigned by the BBB forecasts an insurance company’s trustworthiness and customer service.

 Washington National Insurance Company was accredited by the Better Business Bureau in 2017.
 Subsequently, the company was awarded an “A+” rating, which is the highest rating possible.
-This “A+” rating indicates a score on range from 97 to 100 (100-scale), meaning that while the company does receive a modest amount of customer complaints, it has demonstrated good business practices.
+This “A+” rating indicates a score from 97 to 100 (100-scale), meaning that while the company receives a modest amount of customer complaints, it has demonstrated good business practices.
 An A+ rating is desired by all of the top life insurance companies.

 Washington National Life Insurance Products